 Most economists who pronounce on the current economic crisis are repeating what economists stated in the economic crises of the 1930s and 1970s, because they see a single macroeconomic paradigm with each school of economics viewing this through their own specific kaleidoscope.
-These kaleidoscopes seldom elucidate the situation but serve to confuse by passing for no more than a sophisticated diplomatic intercourse embraced by politicians to support partisan interests and ending up harming the electorate and economic units in the process.
+These kaleidoscopes seldom elucidate the situation but serve to confuse by passing for no more than a sophisticated diplomatic discourse embraced by politicians to support partisan interests and ending up harming the electorate and economic units in the process.

 There are two fundamental problems:

 - macroeconomic theory has become increasingly financialized and seldom takes into account the critical determinants of production of goods and services